Oracy Intent, Implementation and Impact

 If a parent or member of staff have a concern about a child's speaking, listening or communication skills or progress, a meeting will be set up to discuss these concerns.
 Sometimes, it is necessary for a member of the SEND team to also become involved.
 The SEND team is led by the Pastoral Assistant/INCo and is supported by the SENCo and FLO (Family Liaison Officer).
 The whole team is also supported by the SEND Governor.

 Once initial concerns are shared and discussed any additional support is planned and put in place.
-This will often be a short-term target intervention to begin with and a graduated response will be put in place supported by a robust assess, plan, do and review cycle.
+This will often be a short-term target intervention to begin with, and a graduated response will be put in place supported by a robust assess, plan, do and review cycle.
 If further support is required at a more specialist level, beyond the level of a targeted intervention then referrals to outside agencies can be discussed and actioned.
 This would include a potential referral to a Speech and Language Therapist, Communication Interaction Team or an Educational Psychologist.

 The class teacher is always the first stop for any support that is additional to or different from that of the other children.
 Their responsibilities would include: